TejasDonde/SQL-Project/README.md

 **Task 19: Stored Procedure**
 **Task 20: Create Table As Select (CTAS)**
 Objective: Create a CTAS (Create Table As Select) query to identify overdue books and calculate fines.
+Description: Write a CTAS query to create a new table that lists each member and the books they have issued but not returned within 30 days.
+The table should include:
+    The number of overdue books.
+    The total fines, with each day's fine calculated at $0.50.
+    The number of books issued by each member.
+    The resulting table should show:
+    Member ID
+    Number of overdue books
+    Total fines